-At the time this guide was produced, the following materials were labeled in New York State for managing this pest and were allowable for organic production.
+At the time this guide was produced, the following materials were legal in New York State for managing this pest and were allowable for organic production.
 Listing a pest on a pesticide label does not assure the pesticide's effectiveness.
 The registration status of pesticides can and does change.
 Pesticides must be currently registered with the New York State Department of Environmental Conservation (DEC) to be used legally in NY.
 Those pesticides meeting requirements in EPA Ruling 40 CFR Part 152.25(b) (also known as 25(b) pesticides) do not require registration.
 Current NY pesticide registrations can be checked on the Pesticide Product, Ingredient, and Manufacturer System (PIMS website) http://pims.psur.cornell.edu/ (Reference 3).
 ALWAYS CHECK WITH YOUR CERTIFIER before using a new product.

-LASS OF COMPOUNDS Product Name PHI REI (active ingredient) Product Rate (days) (hours) Efficacy Comments MeloCon WG Biological Nematicide (Paecilomyces lilacinus str.
-251) 6-9 lbs/A - 4 ?
-Pre-plant or drench at transplant Molt-X (azadirachtin) 15 oz/A 0 4 ?
-Apply in sufficient amount of water t penetrate in the soil to a depth of 12 inches.
-Repeat applications every 3 4 weeks or as needed.
+Table 13 Pesticides for Management of Nematodes Class of Compounds Product Name (Active Ingredient) Product Rate PHI 2 (Days) REI (Hours) Efficacy Comments DiTera DF (Myrothecium verrucaria) 13-100 lb/acre - 4 ?
+Ecozin Plus 1.2% ME ([] azadirachtin) 25-56 oz/acre soil drench 0 4 ?
+MeloCon (Paecilomyces lilacinus str.
+251) 6-9 lb/acre - 4 ?
+Pre-plant or drench at transplant.
+Molt-X (^{} azadirachtin) 15 oz/acre 0 4 ?
+Apply in sufficient amount of water to penetrate in the soil to a depth of 12 inches.
+Repeat applications every 3 or 4 weeks or as needed.